SohaT7/UFOs/README.md

 # UFO Analysis
-## Overview of Project:
+## Overview of the Analysis
+### Purpose:
+The purpose of this analysis was to be able to present results for UFO sightings and allow the users to filter through the data for multiple criteria simultaneously.

+### Description:
-The purpose of this analysis was to be able to present results for UFO sightings filtered by date, city, state, country, and shape of the UFO ship or object sighted.
-The results are presented in a tabular form, and the filtering process has been made user-friendly as much as possible.
+The data about the UFO sightings can be filtered by date, city, state, country, and shape of the UFO ship or object sighted.
+The results are presented in a tabular form that is dynamic, and the filtering process has been made as user-friendly as possible.

+### About the Dataset:
+Data used is stored in a JavaScript array in the file [](https://github.com/SohaT7/UFOs/blob/main/static/js/data.js).

+### Tools Used:
+JavaScript

+HTML

+CSS

+Bootstrap

-## Results:
+## Results

 ![Webpage](https://github.com/SohaT7/UFOs/blob/main/static/images/webpage_1.png)